Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Methodology

 \subsection{Semantically Disentangled Image Encoder}

 \textbf{Image Textualization Encoder.} Text description is the compact semantic representation of the image.
-Existing image compressors harnessing Image-to-Text models only used a brief and holistic text description lack of details to guide the generative decoders, which results in low fidelity with the ground thuth although satisfying perception quality is achieved \cite{lei2023text+sketch,pan2022extreme}.
-Inspired by the work\cite{pi2024image}, we elaborately design an image textualization encoder to generate a comprehensive description of the entire image along with detailed descriptions of important objects.
-Specifically, it operates in two stages: fine-grained object textualization and coarse-grained holistic captioning. \textbf{Fine-grained Object Textualization}.
-We leverage the powerful visual understanding capabilities of the MLLM model to generate fine-grained object-level descriptions focusing on object attributes, such as shape, color, and texture, and etc. \textbf{Coarse-grained Holistic Captioning}.
-We further utilize the MLLM model to generate an overall description of the image with respect to the image resolution, content, syle and etc. Despite lack of visual details, it includes the main objects present in the image and the contextual information of the scene.
-Besides the object details, these elements are able to restore the texture details of the entire image to enhance the overall perception quality.
+Existing image-to-text based coders only used a brief and holistic text description lacking details to guide generative decoders.
+That results in low fidelity with ground truth, although satisfactory perception quality is achieved \cite{lei2023text+sketch,pan2022extreme}.
+Inspired by recent advancements in image captioning\cite{pi2024image}, we design an Image Textualization Encoder that generates detailed descriptions of significant objects along with holistic descriptions of the entire image.
+This process operates in two stages: fine-grained object textualization and coarse-grained holistic captioning. \textbf{Fine-grained Object Textualization}.
+We utilize the powerful visual understanding capabilities of the most advanced GPT-4 Vision \cite{gpt4-vision} model to generate fine-grained object-level descriptions focusing on object attributes such as shape, color, texture.
+The image is encoded into Object Name $Textn_j\left( \leqslant l_n\ words \right) $ and Object Details $Textd_j$: $\left( \leqslant l_d\ words \right)$ ($j=0,1,2...,J$),where J denotes the number of significant objects.
+According to visual memory research\cite{alvarez2004capacity}, the capacity of visual memory depends on the number of objects and the visual information load, with an upper limit of 4 or 5 objects.
+Considering the visual memory capacity and extremely-low bitrate requirement(more objects higher bitrate), we set the upper limit of $J$ to 3.This setting ensures that essential objects are restored, balancing image compression efficiency and computational complexity. \textbf{Coarse-grained Holistic Captioning}.
+Besides object-level descriptions, we also employ GPT-4 Vision model to produce an overall description of the image $ Text_{all} \left( \leqslant l_{all}\ words \right) $, summarizing broader aspects such as resolution, content and style.
+Although lacking detailed visual information, overall descriptions include primary objects and contextual information essential to preserve global coherence during reconstruction.
+The combination of detailed object descriptions and holistic captions facilitates the restoration of texture details and overall perceptual quality.
+Finally, we employ Huffman coding to losslessly compress text information {$Textd$, $Text_{all}$} at the minimum bitrate cost and transmit them to the decoder.

-Specifically, to accurately extract object-level and overal text descriptions, we feed the prompts to the most advanced GPT-4 Vision \cite{gpt4-vision} model for image textualization.
-The prompt template is illustrated in the supplementary material in detail.
-The following natural language feedback is obtained: